Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/projects-starting.md

 Any team member (with the owner or member role) that is assigned to a project can add or remove project members.
 External users must have the member role to do so.
 Viewers are never allowed to manage project members.

-**Access the project members' dialog** by selecting the project's [Overview](#how-can-i-get-visibility-over-a-team) > Details widget (on the left) >  profile images icons (above _Content_).
+Access the project members' dialog by selecting the project's [Overview](#how-can-i-get-visibility-over-a-team) > Details widget (on the left) >  profile images icons (above _Content_).

 <img src="../images/projects-add-team-members.png" alt="Adding team members to a project" width="800"/>

-To **invite new members** just select team members from the team or go to *External* to add members from outside of the team.
+To invite new members just select team members from the team or go to *External* to add members from outside of the team.

-For external users , you can **change each member's role or remove the member** from the project by clicking on the role's dropdown.
+For external users , you can change each member's role or remove the member from the project by clicking on the role's dropdown.

 ### Can I work with people from outside of a team or organization?

 Sometimes you may need to work on a particular task or project with people outside of your team.
 In this case, it doesn't make sense to add them as members to your team.

-You can **assign project tasks** to members outside of a team in the project's *Tasks* on the left.
+You can assign project tasks to members outside of a team in the project's _Tasks_ on the left.

 ![Tasks tab in a project](../images/tasks-tab-team.png)

 Users will receive a notification about the task they were assigned.
-For them the task will appear in *Home > Tasks*.
+For them, the task will appear in *Home > Tasks*.

 <img src="../images/externalUser-task.png" alt="Showing a Task created for an external user" width="800"/>

-ABesides existing team members, you can also **add external members to projects**.
+Besides existing team members, you can also add external members to projects.
 To do this:
-1. Navigate to your **team** > **Projects** > **Selected Project** > Project **Overview** (in the tab bar on the left).
+1. Navigate to _your team_ > _Projects_ > _Selected Project_ > _Project Overview_ (in the tab bar on the left).
-2. Click/tap on the **profile images icons** (left widget in *Overview*) to open _Who is working on this?_ dialog:
+2. Click/tap on the profile images icons (left widget in *Overview*) to open _Who is working on this?_ dialog:

 ![External tab in the Who is working on this? dialog](../images/external-members-project.png)

-3. Choose **External** > **+ Members** blue button to add members who are not part of the team to this project.
+3. Choose _External_ > _+ Members_ blue button to add members who are not part of the team to this project.

-You can also go directly to a project's *Tasks* tab and **assign a task to an external member**.
+You can also go directly to a project's *Tasks* tab and assign a task to an external member.

 >[!NOTE]
->**External members** don't need to be part of the same main Organization as you.
+>**External members** don't need to be part of the same main organization as you.

-External members, who are added to a project, will receive **notifications** about the project and its state.
+External members, who are added to a project, will receive notifications about the project and its state.
 They will also be notified when the project is mentioned (by using the *@ sign* + the project's name).

-Every team member can **leave and stop receiving (unfollow) notifications** about a project and its mentions.
+Every team member can leave and stop receiving (unfollow) notifications about a project and its mentions.
 To do this, navigate to the *Who is working on this?* dialog > *Team members* and unmark the checkbox next to your name, as shown below:

 ![Unmark checkbox to unfollow project](../images/unfollow-project.png)

 The Owner of a team can also exclude team members from a project.

-After unfollowing a project, you will receive only **notifications about tasks** assigned to you within the project.
+After unfollowing a project, you will receive only notifications about tasks assigned to you within the project.

 ### How can I change the project's dates, name, or description?

-To change your projects's settings go to the Project Overview and select the gear icon:
+To change your projects's settings go to the project overview and select the gear icon:

 ![Accessing project settings](../images/access-team-settings.png)